Mark Cavendish: 2011

 Cavendish had a slow start to 2011 failing to win a race until late February when he won stage six of the Tour of Oman.
-His second victory of the season came in the Scheldeprijs—his third in this event following his wins in 2007 and 2008—bringing him to the record tied with Piet Oellibrandt.
-He failed to finish at the Paris–Roubaix.
-He came second in the second stage of the Giro d'Italia in contentious circumstances (Cavendish gestured at winner Petacchi for appearing to move across his path in the final sprint) to take the pink jersey into stage three.
-Cavendish got his first grand tour victory of the year by winning stage ten of the Giro, denying claims that he had illegally held on to his team car when climbing Mount Etna on stage nine.
-He won his second Giro victory of 2011 on stage twelve before leaving the race.
-On 11 June, it was announced that Cavendish was appointed a Member of the Order of the British Empire (MBE) in the Queen's Birthday Honours.

-He won stage five, seven, eleven, fifteen and twenty-one of the Tour de France — bringing his total to twenty career Tour de France stage wins.
+His second victory of the season came in the Scheldeprijs, with his third win in the race matching the record of Petrus Oellibrandt, following his wins in 2007 and 2008.
+Having failed to finish at Paris–Roubaix, Cavendish came second in the second stage of the Giro d'Italia to take the pink jersey in contentious circumstances, gesturing at stage winner Petacchi for appearing to move across his path in the final sprint.
+Cavendish got his first Grand Tour stage victory of the year by winning stage ten of the Giro d'Italia, denying claims that he had illegally held on to his team car when climbing Mount Etna on stage nine.
+He also won stage twelve prior to leaving the race.
+In June, it was announced that Cavendish was appointed a Member of the Order of the British Empire (MBE) in the 2011 Birthday Honours.
+He won stages five, seven, eleven, fifteen and twenty-one of the Tour de France—bringing his total to twenty career Tour de France stage wins.
 He also became the first person to win the final stage three years in succession.
-Cavendish was docked twenty points for finishing outside the time limit after stage nine and again after eighteen.
-He went on to win the points classification—the first British cyclist to do so.
+Despite being docked twenty points each time for finishing outside the time limit after stages nine and eighteen, Cavendish ultimately became the first British rider to win the points classification.